loginom/site-articles-en-omegat/target/release-notes/loginom-6-3-5-release-notes.md

 [**Derived component:**](https://help.loginom.ru/userguide/scenario/derived-component.html) if Derived Component (№1) was deleted, Derived Node (№1) of which was the Base one for other Derived Component (№2), when attempting to create Derived Node (№2), uninformative error occurred (#7993).

 **Expand/Collapse Supernode:** if the derived component was created inside the Supernode, and then all nodes were deleted inside the Supernode, when expanding such Supernode, the earlier created Derived Component was deleted.
-Now, when expanding the supernode, the Derived Component is moved one level up from the supernode (#7923).
+Now, when expanding the Supernode, the Derived Component is moved one level up from the Supernode (#7923).

 [**Join:**](https://help.loginom.ru/userguide/processors/transformation/addition.html) when joining a table and variables, "Row count complies" setting was incorrectly processed with the following value: *Data set defined*.
 One row was always transferred to the output (#7945).